ryanxin7/xxlog/src/k8s/log/kubernetes-10.md

 ; Production Value: 26
 session.sid_length = 26

-; The URL rewriter will look for URLs in a defined set of HTML tags.
+; The URL rewriter will look for URLs in a defined set of HTML tag.
 ; <form> is special; if you include them here, the rewriter will ; add a hidden <input> field with the info which is otherwise appended ; to URLs. <form> tag's action attribute URL will not be modified